vsumitwork/llm-second-brain/README.md

-# LLM Second Brain — Compounding Content Production System
+# LLM Second Brain | Compounding Content Creation System

-A persistent, self-improving knowledge base that produces SEO/GEO-optimized content at scale using Claude AI.
+A persisten & self-improving knowledge base that produces SEO/GEO-optimized content at scale using Claude AI.
 Each session builds on the last.
-Each writer rewrite raises the floor for the next draft.
+Each content rewrite raises the floor for the next draft.

 ---

 ## What This Is

-Most AI content workflows are stateless — every session starts from zero.
-This project builds a **compounding knowledge system** where:
+Most AI content workflows are stateless, as every session starts from zero.
+This project builds a **compounding knowledge system** instead where:

 - Sources are ingested once and never re-read
-- Every rule a writer corrects gets written into the schema permanently
+- Every content piece a writer corrects gets written into the schema permanently
 - Every blog produced leaves behind structured learnings for the next one
 - The gap between "first AI draft" and "publish-ready" shrinks with every iteration